Version2beta/talks/how_to_hire_a_software_engineer_take_2.md

 ### The design and architecture interview

+#### What we want to know

 As a manager, I'm supposed to communicate with my developers *what* the problem is and *why* we're solving it, but not *how* to solve it.
-Figuring out the how is your problem, so we want to make sure you can do it.
+Figuring out the how is engineer's responsibility, so we want to make sure the candidate can do it.

-#### What we want to know

-We'll want to know that you can solve the kinds of problems we want to toss your way.

-#### Interviewing for the win!
+#### For the win!

 **Know your patterns.**